Western Shoshone: Legal battles

 The Western Shoshone have been engaged in legal battles with the federal government over rights to their land since the erroneous filing of a claim in 1951 for land presumed to have been taken.
 Most western states comprising the Great Basin were created by federal statutes that referenced that "no part of Indian country will be included into the boundaries or jurisdiction of any state or territory ...without the consent of the Indians".
-During the American Civil War 1861–1864, gold was needed from the west by the Union to prosecute the war against the south.

-The Doty treaties were entered into by the US with the Shoshone.
+However, during the American Civil War (1861–1865), the Union needed gold from the west to finance the prosecution of the war against the Confederacy.
+Therefore, the Doty treaties were entered into by the US with the Shoshone.

 In 1863 the Treaty of Ruby Valley was entered into with the Western Bands of the Shoshone Nation (18 Statute 689–692) and identified the boundaries of their 40000 mi2 territory.
 The Western Shoshone did not consent to the inclusion of their property into the boundaries or jurisdiction of any state or territory.
 The Western Shoshone possess all the interests the United States sought to purchase by the treaty for $5,000 per year for 20 years.
 The treaty was also used by the Union to demonstrate to European governments and banks backing the Union that it could do what it said and provide the gold needed for the war. "the treaty is in full force and effect" The United States failed to make any, but the first payment.